 Grading in this course is on a pass-or-fail basis, subject to the student's satisfactory completion of the practicum requirements as outlined in this course syllabus.
-The Employer Evaluation and the Program Director's overall evaluation of the student's participation in such areas as demonstrating initiative in securing a Practicum placement, attendance at appointments, attendance at biweekly meetings, participation at biweekly meetings, general professional behaviour, provision of documents and journal entries as requested, all play a significant role in the evaluation of the student.
-The student should demonstrate growth through the practicum experience attained.
+The Employer Evaluation and the Program Director's overall evaluation of the student's participation in such areas as demonstrating initiative in securing a Practicum placement, attendance at appointments, attendance at practicum seminars, participation at these meetings, general professional behaviour, provision of documents and journal entries, all play a significant role in the evaluation of the student.
+The student should demonstrate personal growth through the practicum experience.

-In order to meet all requirements, the student must attend all meetings, workshops/seminars; provide the Director Human Services Programs with the two practicum evaluations (at mid-term and final) signed by the practicum supervisor, and a practicum supervisor signed record of log hours.
+In order to meet all requirements, the student must attend all meetings, workshops/seminars; provide the Director Criminal Justice Professional Programs with the two practicum evaluations (at mid-term and final) signed by the practicum supervisor, and a practicum supervisor signed record of log hours.
 These documents must be submitted by the last day of the final semester of the student's program.